lcontreras21/NSF-REU-Bioinformatics/README.md

 Outcome: The student will learn how to build a machine learning model to solve a key problem in cancer research.
 Many of the techniques and tools learned during this project can be applied to other machine learning projects.
 Ultimately, the student’s work will lead to the development of an important tool for the research community.

-## Installation
-It is necessary to install various items before the files can be run.
-These include:
-- For web scraping: bs4, requests
-- For the neural networks: pickle, torch, pytorch, tqdm
-- For plotting the networks: matplotlib, networkx, numpy
-- For all files: datetime, time, random, collections, copy

 ## Contents
 - Three models: a fully connected (dense) model; a partially connected (zero-weights) model; a sparsely connected (split) model.
 Each model uses function stored in the process\_data file.
 To train individual models, they must be ran from the main.py file, otherwise erros from import issues will come up.
 - A settings file where various parameters can be configured.
 This is also where file locations for weights/biases, percentages, training and testing data, are loaded and/or saved.
 It can also be declared if the full or subset dataset is being used, if debugging needs to be turned on, or if certain weights need to be tested.